memparanoid/redoubt/README.md

 ## Security

-- Sensitive data is authenticated encrypted at rest
+- Sensitive data uses AEAD encryption at rest
 - Memory is zeroized using barriers that prevent compiler optimization
 - On Linux, Redoubt stores the master key in a memory page protected by `prctl` and `mlock`, inaccessible to non-root memory dumps
 - Field-level encryption minimizes secret exposure time